 Quick Answer

 Brazil is moderately safe for tourists with proper precautions.
-The country maintains a Level 2 US State Department rating, with a homicide rate of 21.1 per 100,000 inhabitants.
-While crime rates have declined 16% since 2020, urban areas still present significant risks.
+The country maintains a Level 2 US State Department rating.
+According to the FBSP, the homicide rate dropped to 18.2 per 100,000 in 2024 — the lowest since 2012, a 22% decline since 2020.
+Urban areas still present significant risks.

 Understanding Brazil's Safety Rating